 Caution: It’s recommended to use appropriate protective gear like a respirator mask, rubber gloves, and safety glasses whenever you’re handling chemicals or solvents.

-So, I recommend not using abrasive cleaners, solvents, or scrapers on an acrylic tub.
+So, I recommend not using any abrasive cleaners, solvents, or scrapers on your old dirty and scratched acrylic bathtub.

-Alternatively, if it’s a fresh paint spill on the acrylic bathtub, you can wipe the paint with a paper towel and prepare a homemade vinegar-based bathtub cleaner for cleaning the tub before painting.
+Instead, you can wipe the paint with a paper towel or prepare a homemade vinegar-based bathtub cleaner for cleaning the tub before painting.

 - Fill your bathtub with hot water in such a way that it covers the paint stains fully.